DerivedFunction01/acct-cik/main/prompt.md

     *   *Example:* *"The company uses various derivatives to manage financial risks."*
 *   **No Mention:** The text does not mention derivatives at all, or is jumbled text that does not provide clear information from bad extraction.

+**4. What happens if the model is wrong:**
+If the model is wrong for a specific sentence, that is okay, as long it gets it right at some point for that firm year.
+Just flag it in a separate table if the model is wrong and did not get it right overall.

 **Your Step-by-Step Instructions:**

 1.  **Parse the JSON:** The input will be a JSON array of report objects.